ReContrast: Domain-Specific Anomaly Detection via Contrastive Reconstruction: Complete Implementation Details

 \section{Complete Implementation Details}

 WideResNet50 \cite{zagoruyko2016wide} pre-trained on ImageNet \cite{Russakovsky2015} is utilized as the encoder by default.
-The decoder is the upside-down version of the encoder, exactly the same as ReDistill \cite{Deng2022}, i.e., the 3$\times$3 convolution with stride 2 at the beginning of each layer is replaced by a 2$\times$2 transposed convolution with stride 2.
-The bottleneck is also the same as ReDistill \cite{Deng2022}.
+The decoder is the upside-down version of the encoder, exactly the same as RD4AD \cite{Deng2022}, i.e., the 3$\times$3 convolution with stride 2 at the beginning of each layer is replaced by a 2$\times$2 transposed convolution with stride 2.
+The bottleneck is also the same as RD4AD \cite{Deng2022}.
+For each decoder layer, two 1x1 convolutions are used to project the feature map to reconstruct the frozen encoder and trained encoder, respectively.
 AdamW optimizer \cite{Loshchilov2019} is utilized with $\beta$=(0.9,0.999) and weight decay=1e-5.
 The learning rates of the new (decoder and bottleneck) and pre-trained (encoder) parameters are 2e-3 and 1e-5 respectively.
-The network is trained for 3,000 iterations on each sub-dataset in VisA, 2,000 iterations on each sub-dataset in MVTec AD and ISIC2018, and 1,000 iterations on APTOS and OCT2017.
+The network is trained for 3,000 iterations on each sub-dataset in VisA, 2,000 on each sub-dataset in MVTec AD and ISIC2018, and 1,000 on APTOS and OCT2017.
 The batch size is 16 for industrial datasets and 32 for medical datasets.
-The $\alpha$ in (5) linearly rises from -3 to 1 in the first one-tenth iterations and keeps 1 for the rest training.
+The $\alpha$ in (5) linearly rises from -3 to 1 in the first one-tenth iterations and keeps 1 for the rest of the training.
 By default, the batchnorm (BN) layers of encoder are set to \textit{train} mode during training.
-Because training instability is observed for some categories \footnote{\textit{Toothbrush}, \textit{Leather}, \textit{Grid}, \textit{Tile}, \textit{Wood}, \textit{Screw} in MVTec AD, \textit{cashew}, \textit{pcb1} in VisA, and OCT2017.}, the BN of encoder is set to \textit{eval} mode for such datasets.
+Because training instability and performance drop are observed for some categories \footnote{\textit{Toothbrush}, \textit{Leather}, \textit{Grid}, \textit{Tile}, \textit{Wood}, \textit{Screw} in MVTec AD, \textit{cashew}, \textit{pcb1} in VisA, and OCT2017.}, the BN of encoder is set to \textit{eval} mode (use pre-trained statistics) for such datasets.
 The reason is discussed in Appendix E. A library\footnote{https://github.com/marcellodebernardi/loss-landscapes} is used to plot the landscape in Figure 4.
 The \textit{distance} and \textit{steps} arguments are set to 1 and 50 respectively.

 On MVTec AD and VisA, the results of comparison methods are taken from the original papers or the benchmark paper \cite{xie2023iad} that report their performances.
 On medical datasets, we take the results from \cite{zhaoae} if available; otherwise, we reproduce the method with official code.
 For RD4AD, we use their official code, in which $\mathcal{L}_{global}$ is already implemented instead of $\mathcal{L}_{region}$, as discussed in Section 2.1.
 Codes are implemented with Python 3.8 and PyTorch 1.12.0 cuda 11.3.
 Experiments are run on NVIDIA GeForce RTX3090 GPUs (24GB).